-American Republic was founded in Des Moines, Iowa in 1929 to provide affordable health and accident insurance products.
-Having survived the Depression, the company began expansion into other states in 1945, starting with Minnesota and eventually moving across the country.
+American Republic was founded in Des Moines, Iowa in 1929 to offer affordable health insurance options to Iowans.
+In 1945 they began expansion to other states, first into Minnesota and then quickly branching further across the country.

 The Bottom Line

 There is not a lot of information regarding this company, including which Medicare plans they offer, rates, or recent reviews.
 While we also found no red flags, some shoppers may prefer to choose an insurance company that makes more effort to provide easy and accurate information about their products and rates.

 For a list of companies that we recommend, visit our Best Insurance Companies page.